MobleyLab/blues/README.md

 An example of how to set up a simulation sampling the binding modes of toluene bound to T4 lysozyme using NCMC and a rotational move can be found in `blues/example.py`

 ### Actually using BLUES
-The heart of the package is found in `blues/ncmc_switching.py`.
-This holds the framework for NCMC.
-Particularly, it contains the integrator class that calculates the work done during the NCMC move.
+The integrator of `BLUES` contains the framework necessary for NCMC.
+Specifically, the integrator class calculates the work done during a NCMC move.
 It also controls the lambda scaling of parameters.
-Currently the openmmtools.alchemy package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.
+The integrator that BLUES uses inherits from `openmmtools.integrators.AlchemicalNonequilibriumLangevinIntegrator` to keep track of the work done outside integration steps, allowing Monte Carlo (MC) moves to be incorporated together with the NCMC thermodynamic perturbation protocol.
+Currently the `openmmtools.alchemy` package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.
 The `Simulation` class in `blues/simulation.py` serves as a wrapper for running NCMC simulations.